-As all eyeglass wearers knows, the ideal scenario is when you don't even notice you're wearing glasses because they adapt so well to each and every situation.
-So the need to keep switching back and forth between normal glasses and sunglasses can be very irritating.
+As every spectacle wearer knows, the ideal scenario is when you don't even notice you're wearing spectacles because they adapt so well to each and every situation.
+So the need to keep switching back and forth between normal spectacles and sunglasses can be very irritating.
 For a few uncomfortable moments your vision isn't perfect as you switch pairs and put the ones you don't need back in their case – a tiresome process that wastes valuable time.
 Self-tinting lenses can offer a good solution to this predicament.
 But how do you go about choosing a good pair of self-tinting or "photochromic" lenses?
 To find out more about this subject, BETTER VISION talked to Volker Gahr, the Senior Product Manager at ZEISS who is responsible for ZEISS PhotoFusion.

 BETTER VISION: Self-tinting lenses have been around for a long time.
 The way they switch from clear to dark almost seems like magic, but many wearers still consider them to be old-fashioned and unattractive.
 What does the latest generation of self-tinting lenses have to offer?
 And how are they an improvement on older models?

 Volker Gahr: Before embarking on the development of the ZEISS photochromic lenses known as PhotoFusion we asked spectacle wearers to describe exactly what their ideal self-tinting lenses would look like and what qualities and features they would have.

 The top priority cited by wearers was the lenses' ability to react quickly to sunlight and to turn back from dark to clear indoors.
 The moment I walk outdoors into the sun the lenses should darken, and as soon as I step back inside they should go clear as fast as possible.
 It's hard to describe how unpleasant it is to go into a shop, for example, and suddenly be plunged into darkness!